 Otherwise

-EMLMR_PADDING_DELAY is the value of the EMLMR Padding Delay subfield in the EML Capabilities subfield in the Multi-Link element.
+EMLMR_PADDING_DELAY is the value of the EMLMR Padding Delay subfield in the EML Capabilities subfield in the Multi-Link element, or an updated EMLMR Padding Delay included in the EMLMR Parameter Update field of an EML Operating Mode Notification frame.

 NDBPS is defined in Table 17-4 (Modulation-dependent parameters).